Scholarship at a glance

 The evaluation criteria applied are comparable to those used within the Banting Fellowship competition.
 Details on what is considered in each of these categories can be found in the Banting Fellowship Evaluators Guide under 3.1.3.b, within the first two selection criteria.

-- You have completed, or will complete, a PhD at an institution other than Dalhousie University between September 15, 2019 and September 30, 2023 for the 2023 competition.
+- You have completed or will complete, a PhD at an institution other than Dalhousie University between September 15, 2020 and September 30, 2024, for this competition.
 Killam PDFs are intended for scholars new to Dalhousie.

 - You have not previously held an academic or employment position at Dalhousie University.